jysk-oss/cli-authentication-example/README.md

-# cli-authentication-example
+# CLI Authentication Example
-This is an on a CLI tool using Cobra and delegated tokens for authenticating to different backends.
+A sample Cobra-based CLI implementation that demonstrates delegated authentication for subcommands, each requesting scoped access tokens from Azure Entra ID.